cms-sw/cms-prs/README.md

 # cms-prs

 This repo cotains all the metadata of Github PRs.
-It is needed since github limits API calls to 5000 a hour.
+It is needed since Github limits API calls to 5000 an hour.